gabrielsoule/applause/README.md

 - CLAP, VST3, and AU support
 - Note and audio port extensions
 - State saving and loading
-- A blazing fast and thread safe plugin parameter extension
+- Fast and thread safe hosted parameter management
 - Knob and Slider UI widgets that automatically connect to parameters (plug and play; we handle all the cross-thread messaging for you)
 - FlexBox style layouts
 - A generic plug-and-play parameter UI with sliders and values (much like JUCE's GenericAudioProcessorEditor)
 - CMake utilities to spin up plugins quickly and reduce boilerplate glue code
+- A simple Synthesizer class

 ### On the Roadmap
 - Polyphonic parameter modulation with SIMD support